luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Still, we focus on the party channels in this study.]
 This research aims to take a closer look at the use and dissemination of populism on YouTube by German political parties.

 #quote(block: true)[
+    #strong[Research Questions:]
-#strong[Research Questions:] What type of content do German political parties share on YouTube, and which content tends to gain the most traction or success?
+    What type of content do German political parties share on YouTube, and which content tends to gain the most traction or success?
     Additionally, does the element of populism contribute to the popularity of certain content?
 ]

+= Theory

-= Populism and the Bundestag <populism-and-the-bundestag>
+== Populism and the Bundestag <populism-and-the-bundestag>

+*TODO*
+- Cite some populism research

 While populism research is covers a variety of different approaches to its core concept @hungerWhatBuzzwordSystematic2022, the literature increasingly converges to a single definition: the ideational approach @muddePopulistZeitgeist2004 @bonikowskiPoliticsUsualMeasuring2022.
 This approach frames populism pimarily as a conflict between the corrupt elite and the virtuous people and therefore focuses on two key notions: anti-elitism and people-centrism.